brson/rust-contract-comparison/blog/dfinity.md

 ## TODO

 First impressions are important.
-Someone trying to run dfinity right now is seeing a lot of missing polish.
+Someone trying to run dfinity right now is seeing a lot of easily fixable rough edges.

 I have been vaguelly aware of dfinity for a while,